QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 ### Bypassing obstacles (when pixy camera sees a road sign (State 1))
 We use steering mechanism and pixy2 coordinates and connect them with linear function.
 Y value from pixy2 gives how far the robot should be from the object, using a linear function.
 Using the obtained value and the real value X from pixy2, we can find an error between robot and pillar and give this error to the steering mechanism.
 So if the pillar is close to robot linear function gives high values to steering mechanism's motor in order to avoid crush. <br>
 <img src=https://github.com/QZOFlameFE/FE2025_1st_repo_ByFlame/blob/main/schemes/linear%20function.png> <br>
 However, now we use a quadratic function for obstacle avoidance instead of a linear one.
 Unlike the linear function, which requires only two points, the quadratic function needs at least three points to define the trajectory.
-This allows the robot to generate a smoother path when avoiding obstacles, improving motion stability and reducing the risk of hitting pillars. <br>
+This allows the robot to generate a smoother path when avoiding obstacles, improving motion stability and reducing the risk of hitting pillars.
+In the tests that were done, the linear function was found to make the robot either scratch or move off the desired path in about 1 out of 6.
+However, after adopting the quadratic function, this reduced to 1 out of 15 test attempts. <br>
 <img src=https://github.com/QZOFlameFE/FE2025_1st_repo_ByFlame/blob/main/schemes/quadratic%20function.png> <br>

 https://github.com/user-attachments/assets/eb8f1eea-5bec-42ee-9bcd-57115f89046b